Skip to main content

 by July 21, 2020#!31Mon, 03 Aug 2020 15:43:53 +0200+02:005331#31Mon, 03 Aug 2020 15:43:53 +0200+02:00-3Europe/Rome3131Europe/Rome202031 03pm31pm-31Mon, 03 Aug 2020 15:43:53 +0200+02:003Europe/Rome3131Europe/Rome2020312020Mon, 03 Aug 2020 15:43:53 +0200433438pmMonday=4159#!31Mon, 03 Aug 2020 15:43:53 +0200+02:00Europe/Rome8#August 3rd, 2020#!31Mon, 03 Aug 2020 15:43:53 +0200+02:005331#/31Mon, 03 Aug 2020 15:43:53 +0200+02:00-3Europe/Rome3131Europe/Rome202031#!31Mon, 03 Aug 2020 15:43:53 +0200+02:00Europe/Rome8#No Comments

-OTT (over-the-top) applications are now the primary channels for P2P (person-to-person) communication; while SMS continues to be the mainstay of business application-to-person (A2P) messaging that is effective because it is ubiquitous, secure and the most trusted format by consumers.
+Over-the-top (OTT) apps are now the primary channels for person-to-person (P2P) communication, while SMS remains the mainstay of enterprise app-to-person (A2P) messaging, which is effective because it is ubiquitous, secure, and the most trusted format by consumers.

 "Companies will send 2.8 trillion A2P SMS by 2022 with a turnover of $ 26.6 billion".